International Business Graduate Programs

 In M.B.A. and D.B.A. programs, students might study core subjects such as (non-international) marketing, finance, operations, management, economics, entrepreneurships, business ethics and law, and research methodologies (though potentially not to the extent they would in non-business administration programs).
 Through elective coursework, students might study a variety of the international business courses mentioned above or study a particular components of international business in depth.

 If you’re interested in studying international business through a graduate degree program, we encourage you to jump right in!
 Just below you’ll find a list of certificate, master’s degree, and doctorate degree programs in international business.
 There you can read descriptions of programs, find details, and connect with programs directly.
 If you want to refine your search, you can do so using our search tool on the left.
-You can search by program level (Masters, Certificate, or Doctorate), format (Hybrid, Online, or Campus), or location (city, state, and country).
-Once you find the international business graduate programs of your choice, get started!
-Your future in graduate school awaits!
-Good luck!
+You can search by program level (International Business Masters, Certificate, or Doctorate), format (Hybrid, Online, or Campus), or location (city, state, and country).
+Once you find the international business graduate programs of your choice, click the link and contact the program.
+Your future graduate school awaits!

 The MSc(Mgt) program attracts students with an interest in research and is designed for students with Bachelor degrees in Mgt.